Tag Archives: Gig Young

 Grade: A-

-Most of the film is set in and around the dance floor itself.
+Most of the film is set on and around the dance floor.

-The dark nature of the film is mesmerizing, though it is a difficult film to watch.
-I found the periodic parts of the film that seemed to drag, effective, as the contestants grew wearier as each hour dragged on.
+The film’s dark nature is mesmerizing, though it is a difficult to watch.
+I found the film’s periodic parts that seemed to drag, as the contestants grew wearier with each hour.

 It also felt like a precursor to the reality television craze that has swept the nation since the 1990s.

-A tragedy, yes, but an effective and worthwhile film about depression and the struggle to survive.
+A tragedy, yes, but a practical and worthwhile film about depression and the struggle to survive.
 And a sad reminder of brutality as a form of entertainment.

 Oscar Nominations: 1 win-Best Director-Sydney Pollack, Best Actress-Jane Fonda, Best Supporting Actor-Gig Young (won), Best Supporting Actress-Susannah York, Best Screenplay Based on Material from Another Medium, Best Score of a Musical Picture-Original or Adaptation, Best Costume Design, Best Art Direction, Best Film Editing